-Every winter, (barring pandemics) a third of Brit skiers fly, drive or take the train across the channel for their annual ski holiday with the Alps in their sights.
-Very few even consider looking further West, towards the Pyrenees.
+Every winter, more than two thirds of British skiers, fly, drive or take the train across the channel for their annual ski holiday with the Alps in their sights.
+Very few even consider looking further west, towards the Pyrenees.
 Which is ridiculous, because these majestic mountains on the border with Spain, are home to some of Europe's finest resorts - both in France, Spain, and Andorra.

-This is great news for powderhounds, of course, but the Pyrenees are perhaps best known as a great place for beginner skiers.
-Andorra in particular is cheap, making it attractive for first timers, and the southern latitudes of the mountains close to the Mediterranean mean they tend to be sunnier on average than the Alps - also a huge advantage for people who are just learning.
+This is great news for powderhounds, of course, but the skiing in Spain, Andorra and the French Pyrenees caters best for beginners and families.
+Andorra in particular is cheap, making it attractive destination for first-time skiers, and the southern latitudes of the mountains close to the Mediterranean mean they tend to be sunnier on average than the Alps - also a huge advantage for people who are just learning.

-Obviously the ski resorts of the Pyrenees can't compete with their Alpine cousins when it comes to numbers or size, but there's a lot of variety here.
-From family favourites such as La Molina and Peyragudes to the thermal spring hotpsot of Ax-les-Thermes; from the off piste paradise of Grand Tourmalet in the French Pyrenees and Formigal in Spain to the cheap and cheerful resorts of Arinsal and Pas de la Casa in Andorra - these are the ten best ski resorts in the Pyrenees.
+Obviously the ski resorts of the Pyrenees can't compete with the ski resorts of the French Alps when it comes to numbers or size, but there's a lot of variety here.
+From family favourites such as La Molina and Peyragudes to the thermal spring hotspot of Ax-les-Thermes; from the off-piste paradise of Grand Tourmalet in the French Pyrenees and Formigal in Spain to the cheap and cheerful resorts of Arinsal and Pas de la Casa in Andorra - these are the best ski resorts in the Pyrenees.

 Arinsal, Andorra

-Having said that, it's most popular with beginners and family groups - the core ski area, centred on an elongated snow bowl, boasts blue pistes that are brilliant for improving your technique.
+Having said that, it's most popular with groups of beginners and people booking family ski holidays.
+The core ski area, centred on an elongated snow bowl, boasts blue pistes that are brilliant for improving your technique.
 Cheap accommodation options abound here - there's the village of Arinsal itself, but then there's Andorra la Vella, just a 20 minute drive down the valley.

 Baqueira - Beret, Spain

-One of the largest Spanish ski resorts, Baqueria (if you're wondering about pronunciation, think Shakira) can be found in the Catalan Pyrenees.
-Its location provides a unique Atlantic climate, guaranteeing high quality snow, just the right amount of sunshine and, due to its southerly latitude, an hour's more daylight than the Alps.
+One of the largest Spanish ski resorts, Baqueria (if you're wondering about pronunciation, think Shakira) is in Catalunya, but you're usually better off flying into one of the French airports north of the Pyrenees, or Zaragoza, the capital of neighbouring Aragon, than you are into Barcelona.
+Its location in the middle of the range and relatively high altitude provides high quality natural snow in addition to the artificial stuff.
+There's also just the right amount of sunshine and, due to its southerly latitude, an hour's more daylight than the Alps.

-Skiing is spread over three main areas - each with a mix of highly demanding runs for experienced skiers, but also large areas and pistes ideal for beginners, and snowparks for the kids.
-Après ski is lively here - there's a certain flair that the Spanish bring to off-slope partying.
-They also have one of our favourite innovations - a tractor pulling seats that will take you the short distance from the village to the lifts if the morning after is proving a little too 'tiring'.
+Skiing in Baqueira-Beret is spread over three main areas - each with a mix of highly demanding runs for experienced skiers, but also large areas with pistes ideal for beginners, as well as several excellent snowparks.
+Après ski is lively here: there's a certain flair that the Spanish bring to off-slope partying.
+They also have one of our favourite innovations—a tractor pulling a sled that will carry you the short distance from the village to the lifts if the morning after is proving a little too 'tiring'.

 Formigal, Spain

-Formigal stretches across four different valleys, and offers some of the most challenging skiing in the Aragon Pyrenees.
+During the 2022/23 winter season, Formigal bagged quite a cool accolade – it came third in a list of Spanish ski resorts with the most snow.
+On average, the resort gets 190 centimetres of snow every year, which is more than enough to blanket its four different valleys, which have some of the most challenging skiing in the Aragon Pyrenees.
 A purpose-built ski resort, Formigal has introduced state of the art detachable lifts as well as Spain’s first ever eight-seater chairlift - and one of the first hands-free lift pass systems which can prevent inadvertent access to slopes beyond the abilities of the skier.

 The snow making system here is equally sophisticated - with over 200 snow cannons, ensuring that the resort ihas been one of the first to open in recent seasons and has been able to offer skiing right through to the start of May.
 Almost all the runs are wide cruising trails that lead towards a snow bowl linked to 500 metres of blues.
 Above this you will find three kilometre long blacks and some extensive off-piste opportunities.
 If anyone ever tries to tell you Spain isn't a place to take a skiing holiday, send them here and see what they think.